-In the early 2000's, providing housing credits to the economic actors carrying the risk of high repayment and earning low income in the USA and this led to higher interest rates and increasing house prices.
+In early 2000's, providing housing credits to the economic actors carrying the risk of high repayment and earning low income in the USA and this resulted in defaults together with the increase in the interests and decrease in the house prices.
 Outbreak of financial crisis in the USA in 2007 affected the real sectors of other countries in a negative way by spreading to the rest of the world economy, particularly as of 2008 Fall (even as of the early 2008 in certain countries).
 Serious decreases in industrial production and massive increases in unemployment rates were experienced as of 2007, after the enormous increases in house prices in the USA reversed in the early 2006.
-Thereafter, a great regression occurred in the merchandise trade of the world in the second half of 2008 (http://mpra.ub.uni-muenchen.de/29470/1/MPRA\paper\29470.pdf).
+Thereafter, a great regression occurred in the merchandise world second half of 2008 trade the in the (http://mpra.ub.unimuenchen.de/29470/1/MPRA_paper_29470.pdf).

-Many finance experts points the 2008 global economic crisis as the result of granting too easily of mortgage credits on a large scale.
-This hand-over operation so called derivative products includes the agreements that allows companies to subject their risks coming from other operations, to commerce.
-These agreements served to translate the default risk from the creditor to the debtor and transfer it to the third parties.
-While the company is transfer the risk, this process entails higher risks and the investments made on derivative products through these credits were growing like a snowball.
-Derivative products that served to transfer the risk and as such, functioned as insurance in the system, they started to become themselves a factor increasing thrisk.
-2008 crisis is a financial crisis stemmed from the combination of mortgage credits provided to individuals and institutions through marginal areas and derivative products with no end.
+Many finance experts points the 2008 global economic crisis as the result of hand-over of mortgage credits on a large scale.
+This hand-over operation called as derivative products includes the agreements that allows companies for subject their risks coming from other operations to commerce.
+These agreements served to taking the default risk of the debtor from the creditor and transfer it to the third parties.
+While the company transferring the risk can take much bigger risks, the investments made on derivative products through these credits were growing like a snowball.
+Derivative products that served to transfer the risk and as such, functioned as insurance in the system started to become a risk factor increasingly.
+2008 crisis is a financial crisis given rise by the combination of mortgage credits provided to individuals and institutions through marginal areas and derivative products with no end.
 Insufficient regulations and lack of inspection are considered as the main causes of that growth of this problematic area (Eğilmez, 2011: 67-68).

-A cash measurement package towards the banking system in Turkey was not needed for the first stage of 2008 global economic crisis.
-The application of a similar package after 2001 crisis may be considered as the most important reason of the lack of additional measurements in banking system in the 2008 global economic crisis.
+A cash measurement package towards the banking system in Turkey was not needed for at the first stage in 2008 global economic crisis.
+The application of a similar package after 2001 crisis may be considered as the most important reason of the lack of additional measurements in banking system for the 2008 global economic crisis.
 Many of the bailout packages and regulations applied by many countries towards the financial markets in 2008 crisis had already been implemented in Turkey after 2001 February crisis.
+However, whether it was necessary to prepare a package involving the utilization of public resources and provision of credit support by public sector to real sector was debated seriously (Berberoğlu, 2011: 110).